geoparser/geolocator-3.0/README.md

 Functionality (geocoding): Attaches latitude and longitude to topnyms (whether mined from documents or tweets).
 Does not assign latitude and longitude to streets or buildings.

+The machine learning based NER for locations uses Conditional Random Fields, or Average Perceptron algorithms, and there are two rule based models in addition to that.
+So, if you would re-train the geolocator, we would suggest training directly with conditional random fields that you are familiar with, instead of understanding the geolocator package to get the model trained.
+For using the additional rule based algorithms, you could apply that along with the model you trained (English rule based parsers only, and for buildings and streets only).

 /////////////// Introduction ///////////////